nodejs/node/doc/api/esm.md

 ### `package.json` `"type"` field

-Files ending with `.js` or `.mjs`, or lacking any extension, will be loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.
+Files ending with `.js` or lacking any extension will be loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.

 The nearest parent `package.json` is defined as the first `package.json` found when searching in the current folder, that folder’s parent, and so on up